Christen Ager-Hanssen: Telecom & technology industry

 Ager-Hanssen has had several investments in the telecom industry.
 Among the more well-known is his early investment in Glocalnet, which is owned today by Telenor.
 Ager-Hanssen's Cognition invested SEK 80 million together with Brummer & Partner and Nomura Holdings.
 The main part of the placement (SEK 50 million) was done by Ager-Hanssen.
 He later sold his share in Glocalnet to Inter-Ikea.

 Other telecom investments held by Ager-Hanssen included Utfors, a broadband operator today also owned by Telenor, and investments in Tele2 and Millicom.

 Oil industry

 Ager-Hanssen invested in 2005 together with Porter in Nordic Oil.
 The company was chaired by the founder and former CEO of Statoil, Arve Johnsen.
 The company aimed to expand both upstream and downstream.
 Some of the assets of the company included 105 gas stations in Sweden- branded pump and a lubricant retail business in Scandinavia.
 In 2006 Nordic Oil signed a deal with the Hinduja Group to re-establish the Gulf brand to the Scandinavian market and planned to rebrand all of its gas stations.
-Ager-Hanssen and Porter divested the business in 2007.
+The deal fell through, with the company claiming to never have received payment from Cognition for the gas stations.

+In July 2007, Johnsen and auditor Sven Erga resigned, along with half of the board after the company was served with a compulsory dissolution notice.
+In 2007, the company was forced into bankruptcy.